thenriks/DRTextBox/README.md

 # TextBox
-Simple TextBox with clickable links for DragonRuby.
+Simple text box with clickable links for DragonRuby.